RoboCop: Rogue City: Plot

 While rescuing hostages at the Channel 9 news studio from Soot and the Torch Heads, RoboCop suffers visions of his past life as Alex Murphy and hallucinates a female hostage as Murphy's wife, causing him to hesitate and forcing Lewis to directly intervene.
 As RoboCop's breakdown was captured on film and resulted in a wave of bad press, OCP assigns Max Becker as RoboCop's overseer, installing a monitoring chip in his head to evaluate his performance.

 As Sergeant Reed briefs his squad on the rising threat of the "New Guy", RoboCop is sent to locate and interrogate Soot.
 He and Lewis track Soot to an abandoned slaughterhouse where a Torch Head concert is in progress.
-As RoboCop apprehends Soot, Lewis is taken hostage by the "New Guy", who kills Soot for drawing too much attention with the studio attack, while RoboCop mysteriously malfunctions again.
-The "New Guy" identifies himself as Wendell Antonowsky, brother of Emil Antonowsky (one of Clarence Boddicker's gang members who was killed in RoboCop).
+As RoboCop apprehends Soot, Lewis is taken hostage by the New Guy, who kills Soot for drawing too much attention with the studio attack, while RoboCop mysteriously malfunctions again.
+The New Guy identifies himself as Wendell Antonowsky, brother of Emil Antonowsky, one of Clarence Boddicker's gang members.
 Criticizing RoboCop for his attachment to his human side, he shoots Lewis in the chest, leaving her comatose.

-Determined to seek justice for Lewis, RoboCop uncovers a connection between Wendell and the Street Vultures, raiding their territory by a steel mill and quarry.
+Determined to seek justice for Lewis, RoboCop uncovers a connection between Wendell and the Street Vultures, raiding their territory by a steel mill and quarry in Highland Park.
 He discovers multiple corpses once reported stolen from the city morgue and hospital, including a police officer reported missing.
 RoboCop calls for backup, along with a ED-209 unit to storm the hideout, but the ED-209 malfunctions and attacks the police instead, allowing the Vultures to escape.
 Autopsies reveal that the bodies found in the quarry were brought there by the Vultures, and later had their brains extracted by Wendell.
 RoboCop tracks down and arrests Wendell as Lewis awakens from her coma.
-Meanwhile, The Old Man suffers a heart attack and later passes away.
+Meanwhile, the Old Man suffers a heart attack and later dies.